psyanite/crust/README.md

 * Implements Presenter-Props model
 * Transforms GraphQL requests into Dart models stored in Redux using Thunk
 * Custom design and branding
-* All assets and icons created via Illustrator
+* All assets and icons created via Adobe Illustrator
 * Implements [custom icons](https://medium.com/flutterpub/how-to-use-custom-icons-in-flutter-834a079d977)
 * Search for stores using `showSearch` and fulltext PostgreSQL search
 * Custom Instagram-like experience carousel implementation for viewing multiple photos